 Aggregates are typically exposed though sandblasting, but chemicals are sometimes used in forms to limit curing.
 This makes surfaces easier to remove.

-Additional concrete finishes
+Other concrete finishes

-Concrete bollards and outdoor site furnishings
+Precast concrete bollards and outdoor site furnishings

 This content is provided for informational purposes only.
 A professional engineer or design professional should be consulted for any performance-specific application related to structural performance or aesthetic design.

 - Architectural Precast Association.
 "Architectural Precast Concrete Finishes Guide."

 - Arnold, Christopher and Mary Ann Lasch.
 "FEMA 430: Chapter 4: Perimeter Security Design."
 Site and Urban Design for Security: Guidance Against Potential Terrorist Attacks.
 Earthquake Engineering Research Institute under grant from the Federal Emergency Management Agency and the Department of Homeland Security.
 2007.

 - Encyclopedia Britannica.
 "Reinforced Concrete." britannica.com, accessed June 2014.